verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ```

 ### Check resource owners
-Use the command below to determine the parent resource of given resource.
+Kubernetes maintains the child to parent relationship within metadata fields.
-The example below returns the parent of the `hello-helidon-ingress` `IngressTrait` in the `hello-helidon` namespace.
+The example below returns the parent of the `IngressTrait` named `hello-helidon-ingress` in the `hello-helidon` namespace.
 ```shell
 $ kubectl get IngressTrait -n hello-helidon hello-helidon-ingress -o jsonpath='{range .metadata.ownerReferences[*]}{.name}{"\n"}{end}'
 ```
+The results of this command can help identify the lineage of a given resource.

 ### Check related resources
 Some resources also record the related resources affected during their processing.